Javonet/javonet-docs/v2/getting-started/activating-javonet.md

 ## Getting license

-Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) pages to obtain license key.

-An e-mail and license key is necessary to activate Javonet.
+Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) pages to get license key, which is necessary to activate Javonet.

 ## Activating Javonet in your application